kholland4/mc4/README.md

 If you're using TLS, take a look at [config_example.ini](server/config_example.ini) and set the appropriate options pointing to certificate files and such.

+### Deploying

+If you're more serious about running a server, take a look at the resources in [server/deploy/](server/deploy/README.md)

 ## Libraries/assets/etc.

 #### Libraries (client)